Want to give someone the perfect gift but can’t decide which of their favourite things to get them? Why not go the whole-hog with a hamper?

 “Marry in haste; repent in leisure” – the same applies to hamper buying!
 If you leave it until the last minute to buy a hamper online then you’re bound to encounter problems and be limited on choice.

 Do yourself, and your recipient, a favor and start your search as far in advance as you can.
 Picking the first basket of chocolates you see is unlikely to prompt the same reaction as handing over a thoughtful and personalized hamper full of special treats and you should want your special someone to truly love their gift.

 After all, if a job is worth doing …

 You’ve picked the perfect hamper and started your search early enough to ensure you find the perfect gift, but will it get there on time?

-It may sound obvious but failing to check delivering dates and times is a common error made by those ordering online.
+It may sound obvious but failing to check to delivery dates and times is a common error made by those ordering online.
 It can be easy to assume anything bought online can be deliverable within a day or two and while this is true in some cases there are other factors to consider.

 For example, the specific ingredients and contents found in your chosen hamper may be out of stock or only partially available.
-If you’ve selected a specialist hamper with lots of fancy products – possibly that even come from abroad – then you may need to wait to have them ordered in.
+If you’ve selected a specialist to hamper with lots of fancy products – possibly that even come from abroad – then you may need to wait to have them ordered in.

 Check the delivery times well in advance and make sure you place your order with plenty of time.
 You can always order now for a later delivery so you don’t need to worry about being premature.

 When buying a hamper it is all too easy to focus on the recipient and the contents and forget about the occasion.
 Birthdays, Christmases, new parenthood and congratulation hampers are all popular gift ideas and each can contain their own special things to represent the occasion.

 Here are a few ideas you might want to bear in mind when choosing hampers for specific occasions: